 ‘White Wine In The Sun’ – Tim Minchin

-Did an Australian stand-up comedian really write the most moving Christmas song of all time?
-Oh, yeah he did.
+Did an Australian stand-up comedian write the most moving Christmas song of all time?
+Oh, yeah, he did.
 ‘White Wine In The Sun’ will never, ever, not make me cry as I think of my childhood in Australia, and my family members celebrating Christmas across the pond – drinking white wine in the sun.

 ‘It’s Christmas Again’ – Baron